State Government Relations Director

-- Ability to simultaneously handle multiple, complex projects in varying stages of development under time constraints.
+- Ability to simultaneously manage multiple, complex projects in varying stages of development under time constraints.

-- Knowledge of the principles and practices of planning, budgeting, and prioritizing work.
+- Knowledge of the principles and practices of strategic planning, budgeting, and managing work.

-- Ability to travel overnight approx. 25% of the time.
+- Must be able to travel overnight approx. 25% of the time.

 Here are some of the preferred skills we are looking for: